Python-Test-Engineer/django-jpn/NOTES.md

 ![input-output](./INPUT_OUTPUT.png)

-that can then be passed into another function to give chaining.

 The `function` might be a Python function or a class.

 Before we go into some code examples, we will refresh ourselves that a REST API a request is sending a payload of data to a server and then the server returns a response.